Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ![storage](Images/Mounted.png)

 - ## Step 10 (Shared Folders)
-- Staying in the **Storage** area, in **Shared Folders**, **Create**, give the directory a name, select the file system that was just created, any additional paths required, change permissions as needed, add tags.
+- In the OpenMediaVault web interface, navigate to the **Storage** section and select **Shared Folders** to create a new network share.
+Click the *Create* button and provide a clear, descriptive name for the folder.
+- Then, select the appropriate file system or storage device that you previously formatted and prepared.
+- Specify the directory path where the shared folder will reside, creating subdirectories if needed.
+Adjust the folder’s ownership and access permissions to suit your security requirements, setting user or group rights for read/write or read-only access.
 ![storage](Images/SharedFolder.png)

 ![storage](Images/SharedFolder2.png)
+- *You may also add tags or additional descriptions to help identify and organize the share within your NAS environment.

 - ## Step 11 (Services)
-- Putting the final touches on the NAS would be establishing **Services**, that could be NFS if you are connecting this to a Linux/Unix system or SMB/CIFS for Windows/MAC
-- I will be setting this up for SMB as mine will be connected to a Windows network.
-- In the **Services**, **SMB/CIFS**, in settings making sure its enabled, enable the **recycling bin** incase something is deleted it will create a buffer before its deleted forever.
-- If its for an older system/network there is a setting within **Advanced Settings** for enabling NetBIOS and WINS server, I will not be enabling those.
-- **Save** is located at the very bottom.
+- To complete the NAS setup, the next step is to configure the Services according to your network environment.
+For Linux or Unix clients, the NFS service is appropriate, whereas for Windows or macOS clients, enabling SMB/CIFS is recommended.
+In this guide, we'll focus on setting up SMB/CIFS, as the NAS will be integrated into a Windows network.
+- Navigate to the Services section and select SMB/CIFS.
+Ensure the service is enabled by toggling the activation setting.
+It is also advisable to enable the Recycling Bin feature, which provides a safeguard by temporarily storing deleted files before they are permanently removed, helping prevent accidental data loss.
+- For older networks or legacy systems, you have the option within Advanced Settings to enable NetBIOS and the WINS server protocols; however, these are generally unnecessary for most modern setups and will be left disabled in this configuration.
+- After making all necessary changes, scroll to the bottom of the page and click Save to apply your settings.
-- **Accept** pending changes on the yellow banner.
+- Finally, confirm and apply the changes by clicking Accept on the yellow notification banner that appears, ensuring the new SMB service configuration is activated.

 ![storage](Images/Services.png)

 - *You can enable NFS if there is a chance of a Linux based system being connected to the network.

 - ## Step 12 (SMB Shares)
-- Within **Services**, **SMB/CIFS**, go into **Shares**, **Create**, select the shared folder that was created, **Public** will allow guests to access I left mine set to no, Time Machine Support would be a good feature for MAC users to enable, enable **Recycling bin**
-- The rest of the options I left as default.
-- **Save** is located at the very bottom again.
-- **Accept** pending changes on the yellow banner.
+- To configure SMB shares, navigate to Services and select SMB/CIFS, then go to the Shares tab and click Create to add a new share.
+In the share creation dialog, select the shared folder you previously created as the target folder.
+- The Public setting controls guest access; enabling it allows network guests to access the share without authentication, but for security, it is often best to leave this set to No, as in this configuration.
+- If you are setting up the NAS for macOS users, enabling Time Machine Support can be beneficial for seamless backup integration.
+Additionally, enable the Recycling Bin feature to provide a safety buffer by temporarily storing deleted files before permanent removal.
+The other share options can be left at their default settings.
+- After configuring the share, scroll down and click Save to apply the settings.
+- Finally, confirm the configuration by clicking Accept on the yellow banner that appears to process pending changes and activate your SMB share.

 ![storage](Images/SharedFolders3.png)